 The class emphasizes the benefits of health and the mind and spirit.
 By teaching focus, concentration and “ emptying thoughts” T’ ai Chi helps relieve stress and creates an openness for your energy to flow more easily and effectively.

 Harvey Meisner, our T’ ai Chi instructor, is loved by everyone.
 Harvey has experience teaching those with Parkinson’s Disease, Arthritis, Seniors and others with special circumstances.
 His gentle manner and easy teaching style provide a relaxing, enjoyable environment in which students feel comfortable.
 Harvey has also taught classes at major corporations, as well as to the general public.

 “Harvey is so kind, gentle and caring and concerned for each person in the class.”

-T’ ai Chi and Qi Gong are ancient exercises and movements that are designed to help develop balance, strength, flexibility, and focus and also improve cardiovascular health.
+T’ ai Chi and Qi Gong are ancient exercises and movements that are designed to help develop balance, strength, flexibility and focus and also improve cardiovascular health.
 They are gentle, easy, yet effective movements that anyone can do, and all special needs are taken into consideration.
 T’ ai Chi and Qi Gong have helped reduce blood pressure, stress, tension and the pain and stiffness of arthritis and other similar disorders.
 They also help increase general health and well-being.

-**No class on September 2 (Labor Day)
+**No class: September 7 (Labor Day)